Nightshade23x/cricket-sql-agent/README.md

 # IPL SQL Agent

 A local cricket analytics assistant that answers Indian Premier League (IPL) questions by generating and running SQL queries over a local SQL Server database.

 The project uses processed Cricsheet IPL data, SQL Server, a local Ollama model, and a Streamlit frontend.
 It is designed to answer cricket questions through structured SQL instead of relying on internet search.

+> **Note:** This project is a local IPL analytics application.
+The GitHub repository contains the source code, but running the app requires local setup of SQL Server, the IPL dataset/database tables, and an Ollama model server.

 **Author:** Samar Mahajan